Azure/azure-functions-python-worker/.github/CONTRIBUTING.md

 If you are thinking about making a large change, **break up the change into small, logical, testable chunks, and organize your pull requests accordingly**.

 Often when a pull request is created with a large number of files changed and/or a large number of lines of code added and/or removed, GitHub will have a difficult time opening up the changes on their site.
-This forces the Azure Guest-Configuration-Extension team to use separate software to do a code review on the pull request.
+This forces the Azure Azure-Functions-Python-Worker team to use separate software to do a code review on the pull request.

 If you find yourself creating a pull request and are unable to see all the changes on GitHub, we recommend **splitting the pull request into multiple pull requests that are able to be reviewed on GitHub**.